-Understanding the maximum possible student loan borrowing can be complicated.
-Private loans have different rules than federal loans and federal loans have different rules for different students and a number of exceptions and loopholes.
+Understanding the maximum possible student loan amounts can be complicated.
+Private loans have different rules than federal loans, and federal loans have different rules for different students and several exceptions and loopholes.

-What this article will not cover is how much should someone borrower.
-In most cases it is possible to borrow way more money for school than what is smart.
-We typically suggest that total borrowing not your expected starting salary, but today the emphasis will be placed on what can be done.
+What this article will not cover is how much someone should borrow.
+In most cases, it is possible to borrow way more money for school than what is smart.
+We typically suggest that total borrowing not exceed your expected starting salary, but today the emphasis will be placed on what can be done.

 Subsidized Student Loan Borrowing Limits